mia-platform/documentation/docs/info/supported-browsers.md

 * Old versions of Chrome, Firefox, Safari and Edge.

+!!! info

-Mia Platform suggests you to **keep your Browser updated** to the last version released.
+    Mia Platform suggests you to keep your Browser always updated to the last version released.